spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/azure-cloud.md

   :::caution

-  Be sure to safely store the client secret, as it will not be available later as plain text.
+  Safely store your client secret, as it will not be available later as plain text.

   :::

 ## Validate

+You can verify your account is added.

 1. Log in to [Palette](https://console.spectrocloud.com).